d-w-arnold/fast-food-randomiser/README.md

 (Linux)

-1. In any command line application, run:
+1. In any command line application, navigate to the root directory of this project, and run:

 ```bash
 $ ./fast_food_ranker.sh